jwiegley/johnwiegley/drafts/drafts.md

 > …forsake the inner land of unreality for thy true station…

 The greatest potential of our being can also be our greatest weakness.
-We have the capacity, within our heart, to directly relate to something which is infinite, unknowable and unseen.
+We have the capacity to relate to something that is infinite, unknowable and unseen.
 Our weakness arises because of our ability to confuse the unseen with what is unreal.
-Thus, our heart can become bound to things that are merely an invention of the mind, through the same capacity, making it supremely difficult to engage our heart in the manner for which it was created.
+Thus our heart can bind itself to things that are an invention of the mind, through that same capacity, making it a challenge to engage the heart in the manner it was created for.

 # Text